your-shop-here/your-shop-here/README.md

 # Goals and Design Pricniples

-- KISS - keep it simple stupid
+- KISS - keep it simple stupid!
 - 100 Points at Lighthouse
-    - Miminal Javascript, no heavy frameworks
+    - Minimal Javascript, no heavy frameworks
-    - minimal Dom
+    - Minimal Dom
-    - No JSON ajax
+    - No JSON AJAX requests
 - Works with (m)any catalogs without code change
-- Page Designer First design for extensiblity and drag & drop customization
+- Page Designer First design for extensiblity and drag & drop customization (clicks, not code)
-- Embrace web standards like Javascript, HTML and CSS, minimal propriatrity
+- Embrace web standards like Javascript, HTML and CSS, minimal propriatarity
-- No build steps
+- No build steps required - upload and enjoy!
 - Have Fun

 ## Frameworks